SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 You can register an account on [ElevenLabs](https://elevenlabs.io) and create an API key for free.
 This key has a restricted amount of 10.000 tokens per month, which is more than enough for a normal usage.

+###### Notes

-Please note, that using *Speed* and *Pitch* variations are not (yet) supported for ElevenLabs voices.
+1. Using *Speed* and *Pitch* variations are not (yet) supported for ElevenLabs voices.

+2. When generating voice audio using the ElevenLabs text to speech API, the resolution of the resulting audio can be specified.
+Supported are sample frequencies of 8000, 16000, 22050, 24000, 44100 and 48000 Hz (with the higher values only supported in the paid tiers).
+16000 is used by default, but this can be changed with the "Sample Frequency" setting in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration).

-Expert note: In the drop down menu of the available voices, *only* those voices are made available for selection which are tagged as 'default', 'personal' or 'workspace' in ElevenLabs.
+3. In the drop down menu of the available voices, *only* those voices are made available for selection which are tagged as 'default', 'personal' or 'workspace' in ElevenLabs.
 But it is also possible to use any of the community voices.
 Find the *voice id* for the particular voice and provide it for the "speaker" parameter of the respective Race Assistant plugin in the low-level configuration.
 This can either be done in the ["Plugins" tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) in "Simulator Configuration" or using a [patch file](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#patching-the-configuration) for "Simulator Setup".

 ###### Whisper Runtime